Time in the United Kingdom: History

 In the summers of 1941 to 1945, during the Second World War, Britain was two hours ahead of GMT and operating on British Double Summer Time (BDST).
 To bring this about, the clocks were not put back by an hour at the end of summer in 1940 (BST having started early, on 25 February 1940).
 In subsequent years, clocks continued to be advanced by one hour each spring (to BDST) and put back by an hour each autumn (to BST).
 On 15 July 1945, the clocks were put back by an hour, so BDST reverted to BST; the clocks were put back by an additional hour on 7 October 1945, so BST reverted to GMT for the winter of 1945.

 The United Kingdom experimentally adopted Central European Time by maintaining Summer Time throughout the year from 1968 to 1971.
 In a House of Lords debate, Richard Butler, 17th Viscount Mountgarret said that the change was welcomed at the time, but the experiment was eventually halted after a debate in 1971, in which the outcome might have been influenced by a major accident on the morning of the debate.
 Proposals to adopt CET have been raised by various politicians over the years, including a proposal in 2011 to conduct an analysis of the costs and benefits.

-The dates of British Summer Time are the subject of the Summer Time Act 1972 (c.
-6).
+The dates of British Summer Time are the subject of the Summer Time Act 1972.
 From 1972 to 1980, the day following the third Saturday in March was the start of British Summer Time (unless that day was Easter Sunday, in which case BST began a week earlier), with the day following the fourth Saturday in October being the end of British Summer Time.
 From 1981 to 2001, the dates were set in line with various European Directives.
 Since 2002 the Act has specified the last Sunday in March as the start of British Summer Time with the last Sunday in October being end of British Summer Time.